Hammerhead™ Installation Instructions

 While Hammerhead offers a good first line of defense against flooding, there are other measures that should be taken to prevent flooding in your structure.

-Seal exterior outlets, vents, and conduit in advance of flooding - Some exterior power outlets, dryer vents, and conduits open from the exterior of a structure into the structure itself, and steps should be taken to seal off any openings to prevent water infiltration via these openings.
+Some exterior power outlets, dryer vents, and conduits open from the exterior of a structure into the structure itself, creating potential entry points for water infiltration in the event of flooding.
+Therefore, proactive measures and steps should be taken to thoroughly seal off any openings to prevent any possibility of water seepage through these vulnerable openings.

-Check the exterior of your walls for cracks - While the Hammerhead will protect openings, it is important to review the entire perimeter of your structure for cracks that could allow seepage into your home.
-Particular care should be taken with plank siding, which could allow water infiltration between slates.
-Care should also be taken to check the seam between your foundation and your walls, to ensure that they are water tight.
-A professional engineer can help advise you on possible water infiltration points, beyond your door and window openings.
-Some structures have shared party walls and you should confirm that water cannot flow between a neighbors unprotected space and your own.
+While the Hammerhead will effectively protect various openings, it is of utmost importance to thoroughly review the entire perimeter of your structure for any cracks or vulnerabilities that could potentially allow seepage into your home.
+Particular care should be taken with plank siding, as this material could permit water infiltration to occur between the individual slates.
+It is also essential to closely check the seam between your foundation and walls, ensuring that these areas remain entirely water tight to prevent any unwanted moisture intrusion.
+Consulting with a professional engineer can provide valuable insight and guidance on identifying possible water infiltration points that may exist beyond your door and window openings.
+Furthermore, many structures may feature shared party walls, so it is crucial to confirm that water cannot flow from an unprotected neighboring space into your own area.

 Confirm Structure